styler00dollar/VSGAN-tensorrt-docker/README.md

 Some important things:
 - If you are on Windows, install all the latest updates first, otherwise wsl won't work properly.
 21H2 minimum.
 - Do not use `webm` video, webm is often broken.
 It can work, but don't complain about broken output afterwards.
+I would suggest to render webm into mp4 or mkv.
+- Only use ffmpeg to determine if video is variable framerate (vfr) or not.
+Other programs do not seem reliable.
-- Processing variable framerate (vfr) video is dangerous, but you can try to use fpsnum and fpsden.
-I would recommend to just render the input video into constant framerate (crf).
+- Processing vfr video is dangerous, but you can try to use fpsnum and fpsden.
+Either use these params or render the input video into constant framerate (crf).
-- `x264` can be faster than `ffmpeg`, use that instead.
+- `x264` can be faster than `ffmpeg`.
 - The C++ VS rife extention can be faster than CUDA.
-- `rife4` with PyTorch can use PSNR, SSIM, MS_SSIM deduplication.
-The C++ plugin also supports VMAF.
-Quick testing showed quite some speed increase.
 - Colabs have a weak cpu, you should try `x264` with `--opencl`.
 (A100 does not support NVENC and such)

 <div id='usage'/>